 E. Certification

-Upon being approved for certification by the ASRC Board of Directors, the ADC will provide a certificate to the CDO member.
+Upon being approved for certification by the ASRC Board of Directors, the ASRC ADC will provide a certificate to the CDO member.
 This certificate will be in the official ASRC CDO Certification Format, as defined by the ADC, and which contains at a minimum:

 The full name of the Appalachian Search and Rescue Conference